 US 377/Canyon Falls:

 The project consists of the upgrade of the existing two lane open section asphalt roadway to a two lane urban collector street.
 The project includes the installation of the two lane concrete street including an enclosed drainage system and a roundabout at the Waketon Road/Chinn Chapel intersection.
+This is a joint project with the Town of Double Oak.
 The professional services agreement for the design phase services, with Halff Associates, Inc., in the amount of $243,225, was approved by Town Council on November 21, 2016.
-The kick-off meeting was held on December 15.
-Design and surveying is ongoing.
-Preliminary alignment map was received and is being reviewed by staff.
-The consultant completed preparation of legal descriptions and exhibits for the acquisition of the additional ROW needed for the project.
-The appraisal of the easements to be acquired is complete and Town Council approved purchase on September 18, 2017.
-95% complete plans were completed by consultant and are being reviewed by staff.
+ROW acquisition is almost complete.
+The plans are complete.
+Project delayed until Double Oak is ready to bid.
+Double Oak has begun appraisals for ROW acquisition.

 The project consists of the extension of Windsor Drive to W. Windsor Drive and connection to the existing roundabout located just south of Pinon Street.
 The project includes the installation of the two-lane concrete street including modification to the existing eight foot multi-use trail and amenities located along W. Windsor within the vicinity of the connection.
 This project will be bid with Morriss Road at Valley Ridge Blvd Intersection Improvements project.
 Scheduled for December 17, 2018 design award.